To obtain your Oregon adjuster license and start working as a claims adjuster, you will need to complete the following steps:

 – If you pass, you will immediately receive a passing score report

-You may register to take your exams and find more information on the PSI Oregon Insurance page or by calling PSI at (800) 733-9267.
+You can register to take your exams — as well as find out more information — on the PSI Oregon Insurance page or by calling PSI at (800) 733-9267.

 Step 3.
 Fingerprinting and Background Check